Breaking down the best ways to exfoliate for your skin type, the do’s and don’ts of exfoliating, and how to exfoliate during each season

 Sloughing off dead skin cells helps to reveal the fresh, youthful skin waiting beneath.
 If you feel your complexion is a bit on the ‘blah’ side, exfoliation can perk your skin right up; using an organic facial scrub with brightening fruit extracts and citrus can certainly be an asset in this department!

 First things first: start with a cleanser that’s right for your skin type.
-We chose our new Coconut Oil Cleansing Milk since it’s a super gentle, moisturizing cleanser that works for all skin types.
-Take your time when massaging this cleanser into your skin, to increase bloodflow and circulation.
+We chose our Coconut Oil Cleansing Milk since it’s a super gentle, moisturizing cleanser that works for all skin types.
+Take your time when massaging this cleanser into your skin, to increase blood flow and circulation.

-Next, use our new Acai Pulp Facial Scrub for exfoliating.
+Next, use our pamper worthy Acai Pulp Facial Scrub for exfoliating.
 This scrub uses 2 sizes of grape seeds for amazing exfoliation results.
 The larger seeds buff away flakes and bumps, and the small seeds polish the skin, making it feel supple and soft.
-When applying any facial scrub, take care to massage gently into skin using upward circular motions.
-Rubbing any scrub too vigorously into skin can cause irritation and damage to the skin.
+Because this is a potent formula, make sure to first emulsify a quarter sized amount onto your fingers with water, and use on wet skin.
+When applying any facial scrub, take care to massage gently into skin using upward circular motions for up to 2 minutes.
+Rubbing any scrub too vigorously into skin, or rubbing it in for too long, can cause irritation and damage to the skin.

 Now that you’ve exfoliated your skin, it’s time to reap the next phase of benefits from exfoliation: better product absorption!
 We love our Restorative Sea Culture Toner because of the amount of hydration it delivers into skin with purely sourced, gelatinous algin from seaweed.
 It also helps to soothe skin and reduce inflammation with calming, alcohol-free witch hazel.
 Any skin type can use a bit of hydration to restore plump, more youthful looking skin!